Sorsnce/red-team/NetWars/Core NetWars Tournament 6.md

 **A1.1 - 'joe'**
 ```
 Open loginlog.evtx from the Windows Host
-If you have the Colum "Task Category" visible we want to search for a Logoff event
+If you have the Column "Task Category" visible we want to search for a Logoff event
 The event before the only Logoff event should be an event for a Logon using "joe" with impersonation Level of "Impersonation"
 ```
 ________________________________________________________________________________________________________________________________________